Fredo70/docspell-backup/readme.md

 If anyone has to shake their head while reading it, feel free to send me their suggestions before you get a shaking impact syndrome.

+English is not my mother tongue either.
+So bear with me if you find spelling or stylistic mistakes.

 ## Prerequisites

 * Ubuntu 22.04 (Of course, it can also run on other distributions or versions, but I don't know).